Things to buy from 7-Eleven Taiwan

 When walking around the streets in Taiwan, it is common to find locals sipping on cups of Bubble Tea.
 Thus it is no surprise to find a barista ready to make you a good cup of the sweet milk tea with chewy tapioca balls.
 Apart from the essential cup of bubble tea, you can even order specialty coffee drinks such as lattes, cappuccinos and even have them iced!

 When you think of instant noodles, the standard flavours such as Tom Yum, Seafood and Chicken will tend to be the first few you think of.
 However, in Taiwan – the array of flavours available at 7 Eleven will be sure to wow you.

-Abandon your usual flavours and replace them with unique offerings of traditional Taiwanese options such as Sesame Oil Chicken and Chicken Soaked in High-Grade Shaoxing Wine!
+Abandon your usual flavours and replace them with traditional Taiwanese options such as Sesame Oil Chicken and Chicken Soaked in High-Grade Shaoxing Wine!
 One other interesting flavour to pick off the shelf would be the Taiwanese Beef Noodles with real beef chunks!
-Almost an complete meal with the beef, it is accompanied with pickled vegetables – definitely the perfect choice for a midnight snack especially after a night out drinking.
+Almost a complete meal with the beef, it is accompanied with pickled vegetables – definitely the perfect choice for a midnight snack, especially after a night out drinking.